woman leaning on table

 By pushing ourselves too hard do we cause irreparable harm?

-A common cause of irreparable cell damage seems to be when it’s pushed too far.
-When a cell is pushed a little beyond it’s limits it grows stronger when allowed to recover.
-Yet push them really far beyond their limits and there seems a threshold above which many cells sustain damage they can’t fix.
+A common cause of irreparable cell damage seems to be being pushed too far.
+When a cell is pushed a little beyond its limits, it grows stronger when allowed to recover.
+Yet, push them really far beyond their limits, and there seems to be a threshold above which many cells sustain damage they can’t fix.

 This was implied in my previous article on training your skin against cancer.
-Chronic back problems also come from weak back muscles being made to support the weight of the upper body.
+Chronic back problems also come from weak back muscles being made to support the upper body’s weight.
 This leads to scar tissue formation.

-It seems natural to think that the ageing process may be accelerated by the kind of DNA damage I’ve just talked about.
-So training the cells of our body to protect their DNA could in fact slow down the ageing process.
-Atleast, that’s the theory.
+It seems natural to think that the ageing process may be accelerated by the kind of DNA damage I’ve just discussed.
+So, training the cells of our body to protect their DNA could, in fact, slow down the ageing process—at least, that’s the theory.

 We’ll see.